FoxXix/cs414-f18-001-ByteMe/Sprint 4/Development Manual.md

 ## Running the Banqi Game on Two Devices:

-* As a two-player game, the Banqi Game can be run on multiple devices, so that Users can play from different locations.
+* As a two-player game, the Banqi Game can be run on two devices, so that Users can play from different locations.
+* Steps 1 - 4 are completed by one device.
+Steps 5 and 6 must be done by both players.

+1. Server, which holds information about Users, Invites and Games, must be set up before anyone can play Banqi.
+2. Switch into the folder which contains the code for the Banqi Game (the src folder).
+3. In a terminal window, type `make` through command line.
+4. Type `java main.edu.colostate.cs.cs414.ByteMe.banqi.server.Server [enter a port number]` (the port number can be any number that is 4 to 5 digits long).
+5. Now Users are ready to connect to the server.
+To connect to the server (each User does this).

+    a.
+Each User enters in command line: `java main.edu.colostate.cs.cs414.ByteMe.banqi.server.User [IP address of computer server is on] [enter the same port number as above in step 4]`

+6. Now Users are connected and ready to play the Banqi!

 ## To Run the Tests: